neuralmidifx/neuralmidifx.github.io/index.md

 ---
 ## About
-Welcome to the documentation for NeuralMidiFx [^1], a wrapper/template designed to simplify the deployment of AI-based generative music systems as VST3 plugins and/or Standalone Applications.
+Welcome to the documentation for `NeuralMidiFx`, a wrapper/template designed to simplify the deployment of AI-based generative music systems as VST3 plugins and/or Standalone Applications.

 Our goal with NeuralMidiFx is to bridge the gap between AI research and end-users who wish to harness them for performance or composition.